-In response to this challenge, I created the Female Founder Concierge and Toolkit, designed to help women learn all the things they need to know to build and grow a healthy, sustainable and ethical online business.
+In response to this challenge, I created the a mentoring package and the Female Founder Toolkit, designed to help women learn all the things they need to know to build and grow a healthy, sustainable and ethical online business.

 During my career, I’ve carried out thousands of hours of interviews and research for clients.
 I’ve gotten to understand human behaviour and seen first hand the challenges that are faced.
 When you test a product with the people who will use it, you see the problems businesses think they need solve are the right ones.

 In one such test, I saw two women, on separate days who had an almost identical problem.
 They covered it very well with subtle changes in their language, but their body language didn’t lie.
 They were computer illiterate.
 The had no idea how to use a mouse or what a web browser meant.
 They knew how to use their smartphone, but not a computer.